emdb-empiar/sfftk-rw/docs/data_model.rst

 We present a brief synopsis of the data model by outlining the fields and attributes of each entity in the model.
 You can find the full schema documentation at [LINK].
 For each entity we have included a screenshot of the entity’s structure.

-The `Developers Guide <developing>` shows how to create and manipulate corresponding Python objects.
+The :doc:`developing` guide shows how to create and manipulate corresponding Python objects.

 Top Level: An EMDB-SFF Segmentation